RegiByte/emergent/README.md

 ### Type Expansion

-The library uses `Expand` utility types to make TypeScript show full type definitions on hover instead of just type alias names.
-This means when you hover over `ctx` in a handler or executor, you'll see the complete structure of your context type, not just `HandlerContext` or `ExecutorContext`.
+The library uses `Expand` utility types to show full type definitions on hover instead of type alias names.
+Hovering over `ctx` in a handler or executor shows the complete context structure rather than just the type name.

-### Why Type Tests?
+### Running Type Tests

-Type tests validate that:
+Type tests validate:

 - Handler contexts include user-defined properties
 - Executor contexts have dispatch automatically injected
-- Event discrimination works correctly
+- Event and effect discrimination work correctly
-- Effect discrimination works correctly
 - Exhaustiveness checking catches missing handlers/executors

-Run type tests with: `npm test`
+Run tests with: `npm test`

 ## API Reference

 ### `emergentSystem<TEvents, TEffects, TState, THandlerContext, TExecutorContext>()`

 Creates a typed emergent system factory.
-This defines the simple rules from which complex behavior will emerge.

 **Type Parameters:**

 - `TEvents` - Discriminated union of all event types (what can happen)
 - `TEffects` - Discriminated union of all effect types (what to do)
-- `TState` - State type (can be `void` for stateless systems)
+- `TState` - State type (use `void` for stateless systems)
 - `THandlerContext` - Context available to handlers (pure utilities, domain data)
-- `TExecutorContext` - Context available to executors (will have `dispatch` injected)
+- `TExecutorContext` - Context available to executors (`dispatch` will be injected)

-**Returns:** `createEventLoop` function that creates an event loop instance with the given configuration (parts can be swapped to facilitate testing / different executor contexts)
+**Returns:** `createEventLoop` function that creates an event loop instance with the given configuration.
+Parts can be swapped to facilitate testing or alternate executor contexts.

 ### `createEventLoop(config)`